appellation/pleb/README.md

 A really simple Discord bot available for free.
 Add me: <https://discordapp.com/oauth2/authorize?client_id=218227587166502923&scope=bot&permissions=3165184>.

 ## Development
 All commands are prefixed with an @mention of the bot.
-The first word after gets interpolated and instantiates the class of that name as referenced in [line 21 of index.js](https://github.com/appellation/pleb/blob/master/index.js#L21), passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
+The first word after gets interpolated and calls a function as defined in `const commands` in `index.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).

 ## Usage
 Command prefix: **`@mention`** *(`mention` being the bot.
 Obviously.
 Geez.)*